virlyananda/EM-ImageProcessing/vesicle-detection/README.md

 #### Pre-Processing: Quality Check  ####

 Understanding the pixel intesities of raw TEM images must be done to subtract the uneven background shades.
-To do this, we performed 1-2 images intensity analysis followed by batch convertsion of the background subtraction technique to the rest of the images. <br>
+To do this, we performed 1-2 images intensity analysis followed by batch conversion of the background subtraction technique to the rest of the images. <br>

 Note: It is important to process the data in a format where image quality can be preserved.